 “You’re just too damn cute,” he flippantly replied.

 “You’re pitiful, under all that talent and imagination, you’re a sorry boy who has to steal love instead of earn it.”
 Jack was spot on.
 “You’re not even gay.”

 I picked Robby up, shaking him by the arms.
 He looked fearful, then angry, and finally broke down and cried.
 He didn’t have to say anything.
 A great ball of pity welled in my heart.
 All the fun times versus all the spiteful mean things.
 He was a mess.
 I just held him.
-Casper and Jack came over, and we surrounded him.
+Casper and Jack came over.
+We surrounded him.
 Robby was a blubbering sack of shit.
 Mary had been watching.
 I remembered how he raped her at Halloween, making me mad again.
 Casper had never been abused by Robby; he’d had more abuse than anyone, but forgiving Robby was a way to release some of those tangled emotions.
 When he kissed Robby on the cheek, Robby didn’t even notice.
 I saw that his heart was hardened against wanting someone.
 Mary came over.
 He had abused her the most, but she never complained.
 He reached out to her, and she pulled him away from us.
 They walked off together.
 Maybe she could heal him.
 No, only he could do that.